trustoverip/tswg-trust-registry-protocol/spec/terms_and_definitions.md

 [[def: assurance levels]]
 ~ TODO:

+[[def: authentication]] (copied from ToIP Glossary)
+~ Verifying the identity of a user, process, or device, often  as a prerequisite to allowing access to resources in an information system. source: [NIST Special Publication 800-39](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-39.pdf)

+[[def: authenticity]] (copied from ToIP Glossary)
+~ The property of being genuine and being able to be verified and trusted; confidence in the validity of a transmission, a message, or message originator. source: [NIST Special Publication 800-39](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-39.pdf)

 [[def: authorization]]
 ~ Access privileges granted to an entity; conveys an “official” sanction to perform a cryptographic function or other sensitive activity.
 * source: [NIST](https://csrc.nist.gov/glossary/term/permission) NIST SP 800-57 Part 2 Rev.1 under Authorization